camcycle/electionsurvey/INSTALL.md

 ## PHP information

-The application is written as a self-contained PHP5 class.
+The application is written as a self-contained PHP class.

 The system should be error/warning/notice-free at error_reporting 2047.